-Competitors must create a one-page resume to submit online.
-SkillsUSA national competitors should submit their resume by June 1.
-The link for resume submission will be published on http://updates.skillsusa.org on May 1.
+Competitors must create a one-page resume to submit online to link by April 19 at 5 pm.

+https://drive.google.com/drive/folders/1OgCUNMzJLswzEJ0Kk3UB033Nz5jSR86M?usp=d rive_link

 Failure to submit a resume will result in a 10-point penalty.

 Your resume must be saved as a PDF file type using file name format of "Last Name_First Name."
 For example, "Amanda Smith" would save her resume as Smith_Amanda.
-If you need assistance with saving your file as a PDF, visit the Adobe website for more information.